MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-29-Airworthiness-Standards-Transport-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFR2f20001e06ea46f-General/section-29.1305.md

 (13) A tachometer for each engine that, if combined with the applicable instrument required by paragraph (a)(14) of this section, indicates rotor r.p.m. during autorotation.

-(14) At least one tachometer to indicate, as applicable -
+(14) At least one tachometer to indicate, as applicable—

 (i) The r.p.m. of the single main rotor;